-Do I Hire a Divorce Lawyer Before She Does?
+Do I Hire a Divorce Lawyer Before He Does?

 This is a question my staff gets every day.
 Whether you know for sure your marriage is over, or you just have a feeling something is wrong.
 When divorce is lurking, this question is one of those first questions you ask yourself.
-The answer is typically no. If you live in different states then the answer is maybe.
+The answer is typically no. If you live in Las Vegas and he lives in Salt Lake City, then the answer is maybe.

 12 Divorce Questions